When Iberia won’t pay your compensation claim

 Frank

 Resolution??
 I didn’t realize there was a resolution in the poorly worded letter Iberia had sent me.
-Obviously they were just playing “Silly Buggers” (as my British boss used to say).
+Iberia was just playing games.
 It only further angered me that they couldn’t even provide an explanation.

 I had to take it to the next level.